nihanbir/portfolio-website/README.md

-This portfolio website was created using various AI bots.
-It does not represent my way of coding.
+This portfolio website was primarily created using various AI tools and does not reflect my personal coding style.
+I had no prior experience with the languages or frameworks used in this project.